olmax99/treesnqsweb/README.md

 ### S3 Media Files

 In order to use S3 Storage for Media files create a new Dev User and Group in the AWS console.
-Download the programmatic access credentials
+Download the programmatic access credentials and insert them into `djangohelm/values.yml`.

 ### Step 1: Fetch subcharts